mento-protocol/governance-watchdog/README.md

    # Get it via `gcloud secrets versions access latest --secret x-auth-token`
    x_auth_token         = "<x-auth-token>"

-   # Required for Terraform to be able to create & destroy QuickAlerts
+   # Required for Terraform to be able to create & destroy Quicknode Webhooks
    # Get it from the [QuickNode dashboard](https://dashboard.quicknode.com/api-keys)
    quicknode_api_key    = "<quicknode-api-key>"